Incorporate these habits into your routine and see how your results at the gym increase

 Final conclusion)

-They are not revolutionary, secret or impressive habits, but they are effective habits, and few people put them into practice.
+They are not revolutionary, secret or impressive habits, but they are effective habits, and few people put them all into practice.

 These are habits that work.